 Wellesley & Co is a company once considered by many as one of the premier peer to peer investment choices.
-Unfortunately they reduced interest rate returns so I no longer consider Wellesley as a viable investment choice.
+Unfortunately they reduced interest rate returns and ceased offering a peer to peer product, so I no longer consider Wellesley as a viable investment choice.

 Wellesley & Co has recently announced sweeping changes to its business in order to comply with FCA regulation.
 Here’s a summary of the changes:

 - No new peer to peer lending investments will be accepted until Q3 of 2017.
 All current p2p loans will remain in tact but once matured, payments will not be re-investable into p2p loans but can be reinvested into Mini Bonds.

 - Upon relaunch, peer to peer lending payments will be made at the loans maturity rather than monthly.